NVIDIA/spark-rapids-benchmarks/nds/custom_speedup_factors/README.md

 ## Purpose

 Speedup factor estimation for the qualification tool is used for determining the estimated runtime for an application on GPU using Spark RAPIDS.
-The speedup factors generate multipliers as an exec (and potentially expression) level that are used in the qualification tool for GPU estimates.
+The speedup factors generate multipliers at an exec (and potentially expression) level that are used in the qualification tool for GPU estimates.

 ## Prerequisites